razimantv/wordle-solver/readme.md

     * [octordle](https://octordle.com/?mode=daily)
 * Wordle with equations: [nerdle](https://nerdlegame.com/)
 * Puzzle to find wordle attempts that led to a solution: [crosswordle](https://crosswordle.vercel.app/?daily=1)
+* 5x5 Wordle board where all vertical and horizontal words need to be valid: [squareword](https://squareword.org/)

 ## Building

 Assuming you are on a linux-like system